jscottsmith/react-scroll-parallax/README.md

 **PSA**

 It's 2017 and you probably shouldn't be building parallax sites—but if you do (like I did) and you use this package try and use it responsibly.
-Keeping images small and optimized, reducing the number of moving elements in view and on the page, and disabling scroll effects on mobile devices should help achieve silky smooth animations.
+Keeping images small and optimized, reducing the number of moving elements in view and on the page, and disabling scroll effects on mobile devices should keep scrolling smooth.